tsipkens/atems/README.md

 The software contains MATLAB designed to compare multiple methods of analyzing TEM images of aggregates.
 These include the pair correlation method (PCM), Kook, and manual methods.
+Each method is contained in a package, with a corresponding `evaluate_*` function that can be used to call the method.

 #### Data structure